taylormarkham/Team-1-Project/README.md

 This is an online version of the game, which was used to play the game and also gain an understanding of the game.

+5. AlmasB.
+(2017, April 05).
+AlmasB/FXTutorials.
+Retrieved March 11, 2019, from https://github.com/AlmasB/FXTutorials/tree/master/src/com/almasb/checkers

-5. CPSC 	219 Class Notes
+6. CPSC 	219 Class Notes